h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 ## Task 2: Driverless AI Project in MLOps

-For this tutorial we will be using a prebuilt experiment linked to a project titled **hydraulic system**.
+For this tutorial, we will be using a prebuilt experiment linked to a project titled **hydraulic system**.
 The MLOps dashboard already has the Driverless AI **hydraulic system** project for this tutorial; it was shared with MLOps when the project was created.
 If you want to access the project, you need to access Driverless AI from the **H2O.ai Platform Studio Splash Page**.
 The prebuilt project was built under the following credentials: `ds1/ds1`.
 Accordingly, you will need to access Driverless AI with such credentials to see the project.

 The Driverless AI  experiment is a classifier model that classifies whether the **cooling condition** of a **Hydraulic System Test Rig** is 3, 20, or 100.
 By looking at the **cooling condition,** we can predict whether the Hydraulic Cooler operates **close to total failure**, **reduced efficiency**, or **full efficiency**.